Interested in an RLT slideshow in person or on the web? Request a slideshow and join a teen summer travel program by clicking here.

 A leader escorted round-trip group flight is arranged to fly out of New York (JFK).

-Said to be born with skis on their feet—Norwegians are ready from birth to live a life in harmony with Nordic nature.
-With mountains plunging into the sea, fjords, northern lights and midnight sun, Norway is the perfect place to bike, hike, sea kayak, and raft under Scandinavian skies.
-And, we don’t just visit Norway — we cross it.
+Said to be born with skis on their feet – Norwegians are ready from birth to live in harmony with Nordic nature.
+With mountains plunging into the sea, fjords, northern lights and midnight sun, Norway is the perfect place to bike, hike, sea kayak, and raft.
+And we don’t just visit Norway — we cross it!

-We meet in Newark, travel as a group to Amsterdam, then catch a flight to the charming Art Nouveau town of Ålesund, which looks to be taken right out of a fairy tale.
-Once there, the adventure really begins.
+We meet in Newark, NJ, travel as a group to Amsterdam, then catch a flight to the charming Art Nouveau town of Ålesund, which looks to be taken right out of a fairy tale.
+Once we are there, the adventure begins.

 Sea kayaking through the land of epic sagas and true Viking spirit, we paddle five days on the deep blue UNESCO-protected Geirangerfjord.
 Surrounded by majestic snow-covered peaks, massive ice sheets and the wild Seven Sisters and Suitor waterfalls, we see the most compelling landscape in all of Norway.

 Giving our arms a rest, we travel inland to Jotunheimen (Home of the Giants) National Park.
-Jotunheimen gets its name from Norse mythology, which holds that giants—the original inhabitants of the earth—once ruled this mountain range.
+Jotunheimen gets its name from Norse mythology, which holds that giants – Earth’s original inhabitants – once ruled this mountain range.

-We hike up and down the lush green summits and rolling tundra, along meandering valleys of waterfalls in search of Kvikk Lunsj.
-To most of the world, this iconic chocolate bar may not seem like anything special, but to Norwegians it is!
-We backpack through the open, lake-strewn playground amongst the highest peaks in Northern Europe with our trusty new companion, Kvikk Lunsj, and find out why it's Norway's favorite!
+We hike up and down the lush green summits and rolling tundra, along meandering valleys of waterfalls in search of Kvikk Lunsj, Norway’s own treasured chocolate bar.
+We backpack through the open, lake-strewn playground among the highest peaks in Northern Europe with our trusty new companion, Kvikk Lunsj, and find out why it’s a Nordic favorite!

-Teamwork comes into play for the next leg, as we raft on four different and uniquely beautiful rivers in one day: the Otta River, Skjoli River, Astri River, and Pyringen River.
-We trade our paddles for mountain bikes and journey towards the Rallarvegen, cutting across open mountains and passing the Hardangerjøkulen Glacier with dramatic views around every bend.
+Teamwork comes into play for the next leg.
+We raft on four uniquely beautiful rivers in one day: the Otta, Skjoli, Astri, and Pyringen.
+Then we trade our paddles for mountain bikes and journey toward the Rallarvegen, cutting across open mountains and passing the Hardangerjøkulen Glacier with dramatic views around every bend.

-Then it's on to the famous Bryggen Wharf and Fish Market in Bergen.
-Known for its vibrant cultural scene, we'll complete our journey with a epic-sized banquet and a chance to celebrate our Norwegian journey in the Footsteps of Giants.
+It’s on to the famous Bryggen wharf and fish market in Bergen, known for its spirited cultural scene.
+We complete our journey with an epic-sized banquet and a chance to celebrate our Norwegian journey in the Footsteps of Giants.

 Depart the US and arrive in Oslo the following day.
 Group Flight to Alesund.

-Paddle the Fjords of the Sunnmer Alps, and have your breath stolen by the stunning vistas.
+Paddle the fjords of the Sunnmer Alps to soak in the stunning vistas.